 Pain, warm or redness at your access site

-Inability to feel yoor fistulaur blood flow and pulse at your AV graft
+Inability to feel your blood flow (called a thrill) in your AV fistula or graft